AlvinChunUF/ENV3040C_COURSE_PROJECT/README.md

 - *##PCA ANALYSIS##*: This portion is responsible for performing the PCA analysis and generating the PCA graphs.
   AN OUTPUT IS EXPECTED IN THIS SECTION.

-Individual code descriptions are housed within the code in each section, and the report is also included as part of this repository.
+Individual code descriptions are housed within the code in each section.

 **GITHUB DIRECTORY MAP - FILE LIST**
 - COURSE PROJECT CODE.ipynb: This is the code for the project itself.